Marquez607/ANY_LCD/README.md

 microsecond increments (could technically work with larger time deltas but would make LCD very slow).

 ### WriteLCD examples for lcd.lcd_write:
+This function just has to be whatever interface you have to the LCD.
+It could be an i2c write to an io extender or some kind of parallel operation.
+It just needs to get the bitfield to the LCD somehow.

 Note, PORTA 3 would be tied to something other than the LCD
 ```
 void WriteLCD(uint8_t bitfield){